tajoku/user-management-system/README.md

 Here is what this application demonstrates:

--   Creation of users through the registration endpoint
+-   Creation of users through the registration endpoint.
 -   Fetching paginated list of all active users with the option to include deactivated users as well.
 -   Generation of a verification link emailed to the users after a successful user registration.
--   Updating user profile to VERIFIED after successfully calling the verification link
+-   Updating user profile to VERIFIED after successfully calling the verification link.
--   Ability to update specific fields of the user profile.
+-   Ability to update specific fields of a user.
--   Ability to deactivate user profiles.
+-   Ability to deactivate a user.
 -   Controller Exception handling.
 -   Asynchronous email sending after creating, updating, verifying and deactivating a user.
--   Integration tests
+-   Extensive Integration tests.
--   Demonstrates MockMVC test framework with associated libraries
+-   Demonstrates MockMVC test framework with associated libraries.
--   All APIs are "self-documented" by Swagger2 using annotations
+-   All APIs are "self-documented" by Swagger2 using annotations.
--   Migration scripts to add dummy users for testing
+-   Migration scripts to add dummy users for testing.

-Here are some endpoints you can call:
+Here are the endpoints you can call:

 ### Register a user